diejuse/bashblitz/README.md

 Features:
 - It displays correctly on TTY and PTY.
 - It detects if the size of the terminal is adequate to view the game correctly.
-- It exits the game if you try to resize the terminal.
+- The game exits if you try to resize the terminal.
 - It saves the maximum score and the maximum level reached.
 - It sounds when the bomb explodes. (beeps).
 It uses speaker-test if it is installed, otherwise it generates a beep with ANSI sequences.